-Campus Vaccination Rate
+Campus Booster Rate

 Oberlin’s Approach to Vaccination

-COVID-19 vaccinations are required of students, faculty, and staff unless an exemption is approved.
+COVID-19 vaccinations and current booster are required of students, faculty, and staff unless an exemption is approved.
 The higher the vaccination rate, the more secure campus will become.
 The data reported here reflects the number and percent of vaccine cards that have been uploaded to the Student Health or Human Resource Portals.
 Oberlin strongly recommends vendor employees be vaccinated, but cannot mandate or verify it, so their data is not included.

 COVID-19 vaccinations decrease the potential for serious illness, hospitalization and death.
 If recipients contract a future COVID-19 infection, they will likely experience mild or no symptoms.